UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 All DSH users are automatically granted access to the DSH HPC Cluster.

-## Logging in to the DSH HPC Services environment
+## Logging in to machines in the DSH Research Compute environment

-The DSH HPC Services environment can only be accessed from within the broader DSH "walled garden" environment, so you *must* log in from inside, e.g. using **DSH Desktop**.
+The DSH Research Compute environment can only be accessed from within the broader DSH "walled garden" environment, so you *must* log in from inside, e.g. using **DSH Desktop**.
 The connection to the DSH HPC Cluster and Customer Specialist Servers is typically made via Secure Shell (SSH) connection, and DSH Desktop has terminal applications such as **PuTTY** and **GitBash** installed for this purpose.

-For example, to connect to a DSH HPC system using **GitBash**, open a terminal and type the below command to SSH into the machine you wish to access.
+For example, to connect to a DSH Research Compute system using **GitBash**, open a terminal and type the below command to SSH into the machine you wish to access.
 Replace <DSH_userid> with your DSH userid and <DSH_system_name> with the name of the machine you want to log in to:

 ```
 ssh <DSH_userid>@<DSH_system_name>